Fraud Blocker Philanthropic Activities in Africa

 The Wild Source is a mission driven safari operator.
 We specialize in wildlife biologist planned safaris, using travel as a conservation tool to empower local people and conserve wildlife and wild places.
 We are known for our remarkable guiding team, serious wildlife viewing and creating camp ownership opportunities for local people.

-The Wild Source has a wide range of innovative, responsible tourism programs that focus on enriching the lives of the local people and conserving wildlife and wild lands where we operate safaris.
+The Wild Source has a wide range of innovative, responsible tourism programs that focus on enriching the lives of the local people while also conserving wildlife and wild places where we operate safaris.
 To read about our economic program that is pioneering new standards in the safari industry for local ownership, visit our Disruptive Empowerment page.

-In April 2020, we announced the launch of The Wild Source Foundation, our 501(c) 3 nonprofit which accepts donations to fund community oriented programs in the countries where our team lives and works.
-If you are inspired to make a donation, please click the Donate button below or contact [email protected]
+In April 2020, we announced the launch of The Wild Source Foundation (TWSF), our 501(c) 3 nonprofit, which accepts donations to fund community led programs in the countries where our team lives and works.
+If you are inspired to make a donation, please click the Donate button below or contact [email protected].

 Click to View The Wild Source Foundation Annual Report